thatboiizC169416/ergol/README.md

 * use a dead key for the most frequent accented characters;
 * use the AltGr layer for programming symbols.
 Or don’t use it at all, and keep two alt keys.

-This layout claims to be better than Bépo for French, better than Dvorak in English and better than Qwerty for programming. (see [here](ergol.org/stats) to get the stats)
+This layout claims to be better than Bépo for French, better than Dvorak for English and better than Qwerty for programming. (see [here](ergol.org/stats) to get the stats)